Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 - Added the quest log and admin flags window to the sudo button list of the escape menu.
 - Added Global mode for Cooldown, Counter and Has Tag rules.

+`0.6.1`
+- Rename rally point to point to avoid confusion
+- More decimals on trader item tooltip for armor penetration
+- NPC Search and Display row ID
+- Toggle to add loot to a corpse rather than replacing

 # Fixes
 `0.6.0`
 - Fixed PostProcess Vignette effect by adding a custom one
 - Fixed PostProcess FilmGrain effect by adding a custom one
 - Fixed Pets not being able to be sold at a trader.

+`0.6.1`
+- Sphere Interaction Not Saving Rules on Server Restart
+- No building in admin map